Predicting Large Model Test Losses with a Noisy Quadratic System¶

 Ablation Study¶

-The paper conducts ablations on the necessity of LayerNorm correction, fairness of complexity, and extrapolation robustness:
+The paper performs three ablations: necessity of LayerNorm correction, complexity fairness, and extrapolation robustness.

 |---|---|---|